snovalleypa/floodzuki/README.md

 To check whether the build really working - serve it locally with `$ npx serve dist --single`

 #### Mobile
-To build the Android version of the app run `$ eas build --profile production --platform all` (all environment variables will be provided by EAS).
+To build the Android version of the app run `$ eas build --profile preview --platform all` (all environment variables will be provided by EAS).
 This will trigger builds for both Android and iOS platforms.
 You can read more about it in the [EAS docs](https://docs.expo.dev/build/introduction/).

 #### Internal Distribution